Resolution

 Stepper Motor Lead Screw: Using Microstepping to Increase Resolution

 A stepper motor system’s resolution is set by the stepper motor lead screw pitch, motor step angle, and drive electronics.
 For any given pitch, two full-step resolutions can be achieved through the use of either 1.8-degree or 0.9-degree stepping motors which provide 200 and 400 full steps/revolutions, respectively.
 Full-step resolution can be further increased by microstepping.
 Dover microsteppers electronically subdivide each full step into 10 or 50 microsteps to produce 2,000 or 10,000 microsteps per revolution with 1.8-degree steppers, or 4,000 or 20,000 microsteps per revolution with 0.9-degree motors.
 While microstepping can be implemented with higher division ratios than 50, the increased resolution is often of limited use.
 This chart provides resolutions for our full line of stepper motor lead screws and ball screws, together with motor options and microstepping drives.
-You can read more about microstepping here.
+You can read more about microstepping here

 Defining Your Resolution